 Many fatal illnesses cause similar symptoms, including pain, shortness of breath, digestive problems, incontinence, skin breakdown, and fatigue.
 Depression, anxiety, confusion, unconsciousness, and disability may also occur.
+Symptoms can usually be anticipated and treated.

 Most people fear pain as they confront dying.
 However, nearly all people can be comfortable, and most can also remain awake and involved in the world.
-However, aggressive pain therapy may sometimes cause sedation or confusion.
+However, aggressive pain therapy may sometimes unavoidably cause sedation or confusion.

 Using other drugs in addition to opioids often increases comfort and reduces the opioid dosage and side effects.
 Corticosteroids (such as prednisone or methylprednisolone) can reduce the pain of inflammation and swelling.
 Antidepressants (such as nortriptyline and doxepin) or gabapentin helps manage pain caused by abnormalities in the nerves, spinal cord, or brain.
 Some antidepressants such as doxepin can be given at night to help people sleep as well.
 Benzodiazepines (such as lorazepam) are useful for people whose pain is worsened by anxiety.